How to Clean Up Third-Party Updates from the WSUS UpdateServicesPackages Folder

 Automatically Cleanup Declined/Deleted Updates from the UpdateServicesPackages Folder

-When enabled, this feature will automatically delete any declined third-party updates from Patch My PC and then delete any unreferenced update folders from the UpdateServicesPackages folders for Patch My PC updates.
+When enabled, this feature will automatically delete any declined third-party updates from Patch My PC and then delete any unreferenced update folders from the UpdateServicesPackages folder.

 By default, we only delete declined updates for “Patch My PC” updates.
 If you would like, you can uncheck “Only delete declined Patch My PC third-party updates.“.
 When unchecked, we will also delete third-party updates for declined updates of other vendors such as Dell, HP, Lenovo, etc.